-Party or relevant jurisdiction European Union - United Kingdom (England and Wales) Title of project Atlantic Salmon Arc Project, ASAP Objective of research project Define exploitation at sea on a regional basis using genetic tools.
+European Union - United Kingdom (England and Wales)

+Atlantic Salmon Arc Project, ASAP

+Define exploitation at sea on a regional basis using genetic tools.
 Create a long-term database for these studies and create an international management tool to inform decision-making.

-Brief description of research project A Europe-wide collaboration to define tools methods for genetic metapopulation studies culminating in a Europe-wide effort to collect samples from all the regions and genotype using defined methods and take first steps to assess proportional stock exploitation at sea.
+A Europe-wide collaboration to define tools methods for genetic metapopulation studies culminating in a Europe-wide effort to collect samples from all the regions and genotype using defined methods and take first steps to assess proportional stock exploitation at sea.
 Microsatellite analysis will be the method used.
 The genetic laboratories directly involved are Exeter University and Oviedo University.

-There are many associated partners in the study helping to collect salmon samples from the rives of the North Atlantic; however, the funded partners in the study are: Central Fisheries Board of Ireland Westcountry Rivers Trust (Lead partner) Association of West Coast Fisheries Trusts Oviedo University Asturias Government Galician Government Exeter University.
-Dates during which research May 2004 - July 2008 will take place Area in which research will take place Europe, North Atlantic Estimated number and weight of salmon to be retained N/A Resources Estimated cost of the £2.2 million research project Approximately £550,000 per annum Number of participating scientists 12 Name and e-mail address of coordinating scientist in charge of project dylan@wrt.org.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment to be used N/A Details of any collaborating countries Spain, France, Ireland, Scotland, USA, Iceland
+There are many associated partners in the study helping to collect salmon samples from the rives of the North Atlantic; however, the funded partners in the study are: Central Fisheries Board of Ireland Westcountry Rivers Trust (Lead partner) Association of West Coast Fisheries Trusts

+Oviedo University

+Asturias Government

+Galician Government

+Exeter University.

+May 2004 - July 2008

+Europe, North Atlantic

+N/A

+£2.2 million

+Approximately £550,000 per annum

+12

+Dylan Bright

+dylan@wrt.org.uk

+N/A

+N/A

+Spain, France, Ireland, Scotland, USA, Iceland